Gateway 45: Park & Ride

 Temple Green Park & Ride Phase One on the site opened in June 2017 and has 1,000 car parking spaces for a park and ride facility into Leeds city centre.
 Low emission buses run every ten to fifteen minutes from the site along the A63.
 The first phase totalled £9.1 million and involved the building of an extra 1.2 km of dual carriageway.
 In March 2019, a further 2.5 acre was bought to enable the Park & Ride scheme to expand.

 HS2 depot

 In July 2018, it was announced that a rolling stock facility for the proposed HS2 line would be located in Leeds in the Gateway 45 area.
 A depot was originally proposed in New Crofton (in nearby Wakefield) but the preferred option was at Leeds as the empty trains would have a shorter distance to travel and would therefore have a lesser environmental impact.
 The developers of Leeds Gateway, Evans Property Group and Harworth Group, suggested that the depot could be sited on land occupied by the former Skelton Grange power station.
-The depot was originally estimated to be over 150,000 ft2 which would remove a significant chunk of the proper development.
+The depot was originally estimated to occupy over 150,000 ft2 which would remove a significant chunk of the proper development.